skjha98/resume-latex/README.md

-# resume-latex
+# Resume Latex
-Resume using Latex
+This is my Resume, which I have made using Latex
+I have used OverLead to convert latex to pdf